 The so-called conflict-minerals rule and another adopted yesterday requiring energy and mining companies to report payments they make to governments were inserted into the 2010 Dodd-Frank Act to support foreign-policy objectives.
 The conflict mineral disclosures, which the SEC said will cost as much as $4 billion for companies to establish procedures and deliver their first reports, are meant to undermine funding for armed groups terrorizing people in central Africa.

 Under the conflict minerals rule, any company that makes -- or pays others to make -- products using the four metals must make “good-faith” efforts to determine where the materials were mined.
-Companies including retailer Wal-Mart Stores Inc. (WMT) that simply attach their logos to generic manufactured goods that include the metals are exempted from the requirement.
+Companies including retailer Wal-Mart Stores Inc. (WMT:US) that simply attach their logos to generic manufactured goods that include the metals are exempted from the requirement.

 If the companies’ inquiries don’t show the metals might have been mined in the Democratic Republic of Congo or were exported from surrounding countries, they can stop looking and report that to the SEC.
 Also, if they find the metals were recycled or scrap, the firms need look no further.